 How much time do you spend trying to find receipts under your ute seat, glovebox, job site and then only to find them unreadable?

-Well, with MYOB’s Capture App for Essentials this will never be a problem again – you just take a photo of your receipt with and iOS device and send it to your accounting file in a matter of seconds.
+Well, with MYOB’s Capture App this will never be a problem again – you just take a photo of your receipt with and iOS device and send it to your accounting file in a matter of seconds.

 This simple, new process will help you stay on the right side of the law, as well as the right side of your bookkeeper or tax agent.